image of web banner for downloading the WWD's 2024 Water Quality Report

 Our Drinking Water Sources and Treatment

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons, such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly people and infants, can be particularly at risk from infections.
+Immunocompromised persons, such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with Human Immunodeficiency Virus/Acquired Immunodeficiency Syndrome or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These people should seek advice about drinking water from their healthcare providers.

 Drinking Water and Lead

-Exposure to lead, if present, can cause serious health effects in all age groups, especially for pregnant women and young children.
-Infants and children who drink water containing lead could have decreases in IQ and attention span and increases in learning and behavior problems.
-The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
+Exposure to lead, if present, can cause serious health effects in people of all ages, especially for pregnant women and young children.
+Infants and children who drink water containing lead could have decreases in intelligent quotient and attention span as well as increases in learning and behavior problems.
+The children of women who are exposed to lead before or during pregnancy can have an increased risk of these adverse health effects.
 Adults can have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.

-Lead User Service Line (LUSL)
+Lead Service Line Inventory & Replacement

 Lead and Copper Tap Sampling Results